xtuml/bridgepoint/doc-bridgepoint/notes/10221_range2/10221_range2_ant.md

 moves from the right-hand side value (rval) to the left-hand side value (lval) across the assignment operator ('=').
 The lval receives the rval.

-In the case of immediate data, constants and enumerators, a range check is always necessary before assignment.
+In the case of immediate data, constants, and enumerators, a range check is always necessary before assignment.
 Literal values are typed with core native types very high in the hierarchy of the model of Data Type.
 There may exist situations where a variable is being assigned that has been previously constrained.
-As described above, type comparisons can be used to determine when range checking is not necessary.
+As described above, type comparisons are used to determine when range checking is necessary.

 5.2.1.2 Binary Operation
 When two values are combined with an operator, a new value is produced.
-The result value type is discovered across R820 as are the value types for the left-hand operand and the right-hand operation.
+The result value type is discovered across R820 as are the value types for the left-hand operand and the right-hand operand.
 The parser will have determined the type for the result.
 If the type is constrained with a range, the model compiler shall enforce it.

 5.2.1.3 Numeric Unary Operations
 A negation of a ranged type value results in a type promotion.
 This can put a range-constrained value out of range.
-Therefore, range checking is required on negation of values typed with ranged UDTs.
+Therefore, range checking is required on negation of values typed with ranged UDTs in the context of an assigment or parameter passing.

 5.2.1.4 Actual Parameters (`V_PAR`)
+An actual parameter (instance of `V_PAR`) is logically similar to an assignment.
 Actual parameters can be immediate or other values not strictly typed to match the typed parameters defined on the function (or operation, message, event, etc.).
 The type of the actual parameter value is known, and the type expected as parameter to the invocation is also known.
-When the type of the actual parameter is not the same as the type expected on the signature of the callable activity, range checking needs to be employed.
+When the type of the actual parameter is not the same as the type expected on the signature of the callable activity and when demotion is occuring, range checking needs to be employed.

 5.2.2 Enumeration User Data Type Support
 Presently, MC-3020 does not support Enumerations as the base for User Data